UNC-Libraries/SCTS-Documentation/Style Guide.md

 Biographical notes are about individuals and families; historical notes are about organizations.

+# Arrangement

+We typically preserve the original order in which we received the materials, which often are in chronological or alphabetical order, but sometimes there is no discernible arrangement.

+A good `<arrangement>` statement that covers almost all situations is this:

+`<arrangement><p>Arrangement: As received from donor.</p></arrangement>`

+If you think it will be helpful to point out to researchers, indicate that the arrangement is alphabetical, chronological, or by format.
+If the archivist has had a hand in imposing an arrangement, be sure to note the specifics in a `<processinfo>` statement.
+See [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#processing-information) for example statements.

 # Container Lists

-Most of the time we will use creator-generated folder and item lists, and we will preserve the original order in which we received the materials, which often are in chronological or alphabetical order.
 Ideally the creator will supply us with an electronic version of the container list, but even then there are some general rules to follow with regard to punctuation, capitalization, and transcription of titles and captions.
 See [Punctuation](#punctuation) and [Capitalization](#capitalization) for rules that are applied throughout the finding aid.

-## Creator-generated folder titles
+## Creator-generated unittitles
-We privilege creator-generated folder titles.
-Add a processing note just before the folder list begins when you are using folder titles as received (See Processing Information in [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#processing-information)):
+We privilege creator-generated unittitles.
+Add a processing note just before the container list begins when you are using unittitles as received (See Processing Information in [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#processing-information)):

 - :smiley: _Note that original file folder titles have, for the most part, been retained._

 - :smiley: _The creator's/organization's original arrangement has been retained.
 Folder titles were derived from original folder names and from descriptive metadata found within the files by the processing archivist._

-HOWEVER, take that statement with a grain of salt: Make the list as intelligible as you can without fretting over the contents of each folder.
+HOWEVER, take that statement with a grain of salt: Make the list as intelligible as you can without fretting over the contents of each unittitle.
 You may have to spell out abbreviations or take a quick look to see what some weird combination of letters and numbers means.

 The creator may have been creative with names, punctuation, date style, etc., but you must strive for consistency.
-Making the creator's folder titles conform to our style is usually just a question of re-ordering the words.
+Making the creator's unittitles conform to our style is usually just a question of re-ordering the words.
 Do not hesitate to do this.
 It's okay to list names in first name, last name order or last name, first name order, but you should pick one and do it consistently throughout the listing.

-## Arrangement of folders
-Folder order should have some kind of logic.
-Alphabetical or chronological order should be easily discerned.
-Any other order should make sense in terms of the papers.
-You are under no obligation to include an `<arrangement>` statement.
-If there is no discernible order (especially in short folder lists), leave the `<arrangement>` statement out.

-Alphabetical by name means Last name, First name.

 - :smiley: _Bushyhead, Robert H._